StillLynnTheCloset/kotlr/README.md

 #### 0.7.0 ####

-  * Switch from using amalgamation types to using a modified version of PolymorphicJsonAdapterFactory
+  * Switch from using amalgamation types to using a modified version of PolymorphicJsonAdapterFactory.
   * Complete rework of testing system, now samples are stored in separate files and fully tested.
   * Add improved support for various properties that can return as either a list of objects or a single object.
   * Add support for Tumblr's new `id_string` property, even though it is unnecessary for languages with 64-bit longs.
-  * Add a Markdown post format
+  * Add a Markdown post format.
-  * Add the `truncateAfter` property to `CondensedBlockLayout` and deprecate the `blocks` property
+  * Add the `truncateAfter` property to `CondensedBlockLayout` and deprecate the `blocks` property.
-  * Remove the `PostId` class, this should just use a `BlockPost` with only an ID
+  * Remove the `PostId` class, this should just use a `BlockPost` with only an ID.
-  * Add test samples from both the legacy documentation and the NPF documentation
+  * Add test samples from both the legacy documentation and the NPF documentation.
-  * Many small changes
+  * Many small changes.

 #### 0.6.3 ####